pupil-labs/pupil-docs/src/core/software/pupil-player.md

 You can find more information in our [dedicated fixation detection section](/core/terminology/#fixations "Pupil Core terminology - fixations").

 #### Head Pose Tracking
 This plugin uses fiducial markers ([apriltag](https://april.eecs.umich.edu/software/apriltag.html)) to build a 3d model of the environment and track the headset's pose within it.
+Note, only markers of the default `tag36h11` family are currently supported by the head pose tracker plugin.

 ::: tip
 The markers used must be unique.
 You may not use multiple instances of the same marker ID within your environment.